APA-Accredited Doctoral Psychology Internship Program

 Our selection process follows all guidelines and regulations of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and the APPIC Match.
 In particular, this internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.

 Offers for interview will be extended by email no later than the end of the day on December 15.
 In accordance with APPIC policies, we notify all applicants of their interview status if they submitted a complete application.
-Please contact the Chief Psychologist if you have not received an e-mail notification by 12/15.
+Please contact the Training Director if you have not received an e-mail notification by 12/15.

 Half-day interviews are typically conducted during the first 3 weeks of January on dates noted in the APPIC Directory.
 Candidates are scheduled for the days assigned to their preferred track.
 There are 3 individual interviews with internship faculty of 30-45 minutes in length and includes a brief tour, general information meeting, and question and answer session with current interns; candidates are also welcome to contact current interns for additional information.